antimof/UxPlay/README.txt

     AirPlay-client emulator, AirMyPC.
 -   Uses GStreamer, with options to select different output "videosinks" and "audiosinks".
+-   Since v1.48, it works well on **Raspberry Pi** (tested on model 4B) when using GPU for h264 video decoding.
 -   Support for server behind a firewall.

 This project is a GPLv3 open source unix AirPlay2 Mirror server for